-In 1924 Mogul Metal Company merged with a company called Federal Bearing and Bushing, creating the new company called Federal Mogul.
-Success really came to the company during World War II when demand was high for metal bearings.
-After the war the company continued to find success and grew quickly by acquiring many other companies.
+In 1924, Mogul Metal Company merged with Federal Bearing and Bushing, creating Federal-Mogul.
+The company flourished during World War II when demand for metal bearings was high.
+After the war, the company continued to be successful, acquiring many other companies.

-After facing thousands of asbestos-related lawsuits from workers who developed mesothelioma, asbestosis, or lung cancer, Federal Mogul was finally forced to reorganize under the protection of Chapter 11 bankruptcy.
-This process began in 2001 and ended in 2007 with a new Federal Mogul and a large asbestos trust fund to compensate victims.
+After thousands of asbestos-related lawsuits from workers who developed asbestos-related illnesses, Federal-Mogul reorganized under Chapter 11 bankruptcy in 2001.
+In 2007, Federal-Mogul emerged from bankruptcy with a large asbestos trust fund to compensate victims.

 Asbestos Exposure Caused by Federal Mogul

-The vast number of lawsuits over Turner & Newell and other subsidiaries and the amounts of the claims and settlements eventually forced Federal Mogul to reorganize.
-Filing for Chapter 11 bankruptcy protection in 2001, the company emerged in 2007, reorganized and having funded a large asbestos trust fund with several sub-funds for various subsidiaries.
+The numerous lawsuits and settlements over Turner & Newell and other subsidiaries eventually forced Federal-Mogul to reorganize.
+The company filed for Chapter 11 bankruptcy protection in 2001.
+In 2007, it emerged reorganized with a large asbestos trust fund and several sub-funds for its subsidiaries.

-Federal Mogul did manage to get out of liability for one major case involving 22 Texaco workers.
-They filed a lawsuit in 2001 after having worked at a Texaco refinery from the 1940s through the 1970s and having been exposed to asbestos.
-Part of that exposure came from gaskets made by a Federal Mogul subsidiary called Flexitallic Gasket Company.
-The jury awarded the plaintiffs $35.2 million total, but assigned liability to the previous owners of Flexitallic, not Federal Mogul.
+While employed, they were exposed to asbestos.
+Part of their exposure came from gaskets made by a Federal-Mogul subsidiary, Flexitallic Gasket Company.
+The jury awarded the plaintiffs $35.2 million total; however, the jury assigned liability to the previous owners of Flexitallic, not Federal-Mogul.